DipakBagal/Sentiment-Analysis-UserReviews/README.md

 #### Result Summary:
 All the combined techniques worked well in unision.
 The final model has an test set accuracy of 85%

+## Dataset: Amazon Customer Reviews
+*work-in-progress, expected to be updated by Late April*